AnasKhan99156/Data_Analysis/README.md

 ![Screenshot 2023-11-23 104940](https://github.com/AnasKhan99156/Data_Analysis/assets/130431848/fc79d11c-d4f4-4559-99d9-abafe6635ddf)

-# My work in the above output
+# My work in the above Dashboard

 In the above dashboard I have visualized the Profit of Super Store on various factors like **Category, Regions, Segments, etc** .